 How Long Should I Cook Green Beans On The Stove?

-Southern Style Green Beans get their distinct, melt-in-your-mouth texture and flavor from being slow-cooked on the stove.
-Generally, for the most flavor-infused results, you’ll want to simmer the beans on a low heat setting for about an hour.
-This cooking duration allows the ingredients, like onion, garlic, and the smoky hint of bacon grease, to thoroughly cook into the green beans, resulting in terrific flavor and great to serve with any main dish.
+Southern-style green Beans get their distinct, melt-in-your-mouth texture and flavor from being slow-cooked on the stove.
+Generally, you’ll want to simmer the beans on a low heat setting for about an hour for the most flavor-infused results.
+This cooking duration allows the ingredients, to be thoroughly cooked into the dish, resulting in terrific flavor and great to serve with any main dish.

 Commonly Asked Questions

-Store any leftover seasoned green beans in an airtight container in the fridge for up to three days.
+Any leftovers can be stored in an airtight container in the fridge for up to three days.
+They can be reheated on the stovetop or in the microwave.

 More Of My Favorite Green Bean Recipes